gaf3/hundoword/README.md

 echo "your key here" | sudo tee /etc/hundoword/forvo.key
 ```

-Without this, none of the pronounciation works.
+Without this, none of the pronunciation works.
 I think we're eventually just going to record our own and allow users to the do the same, but this works for now.

 # Data